NOTE: NACLC has recently renegotiated arrangements to maintain access for Community Legal Centres to WebEx technologies.

-This technology offers many opportunities for improving the effectiveness and efficiency of a wide range of professional development activities and has been used by centres for a variety of purposes including in-house staff training, management committee meetings, Working Group meetings, client interviews and CLSIS online training.
+This technology offers many opportunities for improving the effectiveness and efficiency of a wide range of professional development activities and has been used by centres for a variety of purposes including in-house staff training, management committee meetings, working group meetings, client interviews, CLSIS online training and CLASS online training.

 - What is WebEx